Home

 The road on the Spencer map was also part of the drovers' route, but only until SP 469 582.
 There the Welshmen veered off southwards, just after Marston Doles, to Priors Hardwick…

-(PS Apologies for the scruffiness of #3.
-I must do it again.
-Also thanks to the Kenilworth historian John H. Drew, whose article 'The Welsh Road and the Drovers', written in 1965, started me on this stretch.)
+(My thanks also to the Kenilworth historian John H. Drew, whose article 'The Welsh Road and the Drovers', written in 1965, started me on this stretch.)

 Radbourne image 1